skynet/tmhOAuth/README.md

 ## Change History

+### 0.55 - 29 September 2011
+- Added support for content encoding.
+Defaults to whatever localhost supports.
+Props: yusuke

+### 0.54 - 29 September 2011
+- User-Agent is now configurable and includes the current version number of the script
+- Updated the Streaming examples to use SSL

 ### 0.53 - 15 July 2011
 - Fixed issue where headers were being duplicated if the library was called more than once.
 - Updated examples to fit the new location of access tokens and secrets on dev.twitter.com